pyth-network/pyth-gitbook/token-holders/how-to-stake.md

 Staked tokens can't be withdrawn immediately, make sure you understand the [rules](staking-rules.md) before staking your tokens.
 {% endhint %}

-First, go to the [staking frontend](https://staking.pyth.network/) and connect your wallet
+First, go to the [staking website](https://staking.pyth.network/) and connect your wallet.

 Once you connect your wallet, you'll be presented with the state of your current stake account.